nagacentralschool2/nagacentralschool2.github.io/README.md

 - tab: Kinder
   main:
     - name: JUDITH SAMONTE
+      img: Judith Samonte.jpg
       title: Kinder Dean/Headstart
   children:
     - name: ROSELLIA DELA SOLEDAD
       title: K-RD1/K-RD2
       sub: Twinkler Leader
     - name: MARY ANN Z. CUADRO
       title: K-MC1/K-MC2
       sub: Langkay Leader
+- tab: Grade I
+  main:

-    - name: HAZEL GRACE A. ABUQUE
+    - name: MALBI B. STA.
+ROMANA
-      title: K-HA1/K-HA2
+      title: Grade I Dean/Orange
-      sub: SPG-COMELEC Adviser
+  children:
+    - name: MAE R. AYAO

 ```

 Power users can check `about-us/faculty-and-staff.html` to see the template.
+It makes use of `_includes/staff.html` to make the template of each tab reusable.
+It's also used by the previous heads page.

 ### Previous School Heads

 The page displays the data from `_data/prevheads.yml`, in the order it appears.

+Each previous school head must have

+- `name`
-Each previous school head must have a `name`, `img` (the name of the image that is stored under `assets/img/staff`) and `title` (currently this only contains the dates when they were school head).
+- `img` (the name of the image that is stored under `assets/img/prev-heads`)
+- `title` (currently this only contains the dates when they were school head).

 Example: